UCD4IDS/WaveletsDenoisingExperiment/README.md

 ```julia
 (@v1.6) pkg>
 ```
-4. Activate the current environment by typing the following.
+5. Activate the current environment by typing the following.
-Note: Step 2 has to be done correctly for this step to work!
+Note: Steps 3-4 has to be done correctly for this step to work!
 ```julia
 (@v1.6) pkg> activate ./notebooks
 (@v1.6) pkg> instantiate
 ```

-5. Exit the package manager mode by hitting the backspace key.
+6. Exit the package manager mode by hitting the backspace key.
 Then, type in the following commands:
 ```julia
 julia> import Pluto; Pluto.run()
 ```

-6. Pluto should open up in the default browser.
+7. Pluto should open up in the default browser.
 Open up the file by keying in the file path.

 ### Method 2: Opening notebook directly without downloading any files from this repository
 1. Open up the Julia REPL.